Vandalism: Reaction of authorities

 In view of its incivility, punishment for vandalism can be particularly severe in some countries.
-In Singapore, for example, a person who attempts to cause or commits an act of vandalism may be liable to imprisonment for up to 3 years and may also be punished with caning.
+In Singapore, for example, a person who attempts to cause or commits an act of vandalism may be liable to imprisonment for up to three years and may also be punished with caning.
 Vandalism in the UK is construed as an environmental crime and may be punished with an ASBO (Anti-Social Behaviour Order).

 In the 1990s, former New York City mayor Rudolph Giuliani cracked down on "quality of life crimes", including graffiti.
 NY Parks Commissioner Henry J. Stern described graffiti as "a metaphor for urban decay perhaps best shown in 'A Clockwork Orange'" adding that "New York City will not be like that".

 Cybervandalism

-Cybervandalism is vandalism on the internet.
-For example, vandalism on Wikipedia involves adding questionable content, removing content, or changing content in order to make it questionable, generally with the objective of harming Wikipedia's reputation.
-Forms of online vandalism have been recorded, the most common of which is website defacement.
+Cybervandalism is vandalism on the internet, most commonly website defacement.
+Certain kinds of malware that have no financial intent may also be considered cybervandalism.

+Vandalism of the online encyclopedia Wikipedia involves the addition of humorous, nonsensical, offensive or false content to articles.

 Vandalism on web maps has been called "cartographic vandalism".

-Another form of cybervandalism is the creation of malware such as viruses, Trojan horses, and spyware, which can harm computers.
-A particularly virulent form of cybervandalism is ransomware, which is used to extort money from computer owners, and can even go so far as to carry a destructive malware payload that harms the system if payment isn't forthcoming within a certain time limit.

-Cybervandalism could be said to be a form of creativity and artistry.
-An example of this was when the Cheltenham paint festival was cancelled due to COVID-19, and artists still proceeded to celebrate their artistry virtually.